jketcham/bosck/README.md

 ### About
 This is a proof of concept project made for a biomedical engineering capstone group.
-The objective was to build a wearable device that fits in a sock that monitors heart reate, basic location awareness and alerts on fall detection.
+The objective was to build a wearable device that fits in a sock that monitors heart rate, basic location awareness and alerts on fall detection.
 The target audience for this device would be alzheimer's patients, and more broadly, geriatrics.

 #### Web app
 The web app receives and displays updates from the server via WebSockets.
 It graphs heart rate and alerts when any monitor (fall, heart rate, location) enters a 'warning' state.

 Libraries used: React.js, D3.js (via recharts).
 Bootstrapped with create-react-app.

 #### Server
 The server establishes a connection over a serial port to the arduino and listens for data.
 It sends the data it receives over a WebSocket to the web app.

-Libraries used: serialport, ws
+Libraries used: serialport, ws.

 ### How to start
 - Server